kstatebioinfo/swc/grep_fasta.md

 Grep and fasta files
 ====================

+FASTA files contain either nucleic acid (DNA or RNA) or amino acid (protein) sequences.
+Acceptable file extensions for FASTA files are `.fa`, `.fasta`, `.fna` (for nucleic acids) or `.faa` (for amino acids).
+Read more about FASTA format at http://www.ncbi.nlm.nih.gov/BLAST/blastcgihelp.shtml.

-Each sequence in a FASTA file begins with a header line (`>` followed by an optional sequence id). **Note that the optional sequence id or header can using any characters.
+Each sequence in a FASTA file begins with a header line (`>` followed by an optional sequence id). **Note that the optional sequence id or header can use any characters.
 However the `>` symbol is required in FASTA format.** Sequence data follows and is usually wrapped (making multiple lines).
-Read more about FASTA format at http://www.ncbi.nlm.nih.gov/BLAST/blastcgihelp.shtml.

 Here is a simple example of a fasta file called `test.fasta`.